yahoo/serialize-javascript/README.md

 });
 ```

-The above will produce the following, HTML-escaped output which is safe to put into an HTML document as it will not cause the inline script element to terminate:
+The above will produce the following string, HTML-escaped output which is safe to put into an HTML document as it will not cause the inline script element to terminate:

 ```js
 '{"haxorXSS":"\\u003C\\u002Fscript\\u003E"}'